fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ### OOP & Reading Code
 *1) What is OOP and why is it important?*
 OOP (Object Oriented Programming) is a programming paradigm that is designed to handle large scale, complex programs by breaking up code into a series of smaller parts that interact with each other, rather than code that is built on a chain of dependencies.
-By using OOP, it allows code that has fewer dependencies and is easier to maintain, making it less likely that a small change to a part of the code will not break the entire program.
+By using OOP, we enable code that has fewer dependencies and is easier to maintain, making it less likely that a small change to a part of the code will not break the entire program.

 OOP achieves this through a number of ways, including:
-- encapsulation (hiding functionality of code into objects and classes to reduce dependencies and improve data protection);
+- encapsulation (abstracting away code into objects and classes to reduce dependencies of one part of the code on structural details of another, such that a class should contain common methods it needs to function without having to rely on a number of other classes, as well as improve data protection);
 - polymorphism (allowing different objects to interact with a common interface to improve flexibility of pre-written code); and
-- inheritance (allowing classes to inherit behaviours from other classes, reducing the amount of repeated code)
+- inheritance (allowing classes to inherit behaviours and class/constant variables from other classes, reducing the amount of repeated code)

 *2) What is a spike?*
 A spike is exploratory code designed to explore a problem domain and build an idea of how a program should be designed.
 The goal of a spike is to quickly validate hypotheses and not code quality.